Vardanush/Robust-audio-classification/README.md

 We have created common routines to train, test and evaluate all models.
 Results from our experiements can be found on our [wiki](https://wiki.tum.de/display/mllab/Final+Results).

-### Built With

-* [pytorch_lightning](https://github.com/PyTorchLightning/pytorch-lightning).
-A lightweight PyTorch wrapper for high-performance AI research.
-Scale your models, not the boilerplate.
-* [foolbox](https://foolbox.jonasrauber.de/).
-Fast adversarial attacks to benchmark the robustness of machine learning models in PyTorch, TensorFlow, and JAX

 <!-- GETTING STARTED -->
 ## Getting Started